Money in Thailand: A Tourist Guide to ATMs, Cards and Exchange

 Visas and Mastercards have universal acceptance by ATMs.
 Other card types are also accepted on most ATMs.

-The maximum withdrawal amount on ATMs is between 10.000 THB and 30.000 THB.
-It’s most often 20.000 THB but you can withdraw 25.000 THB from a Bangkok Bank ATM and even up to 30.000 THB from a Krungsri Bank ATM (Bank of Ayudhya).
+It’s most often 20.000 THB, but you can withdraw 25.000 THB from a Bangkok Bank ATM and even up to 30.000 THB from a Krungsri Bank ATM (Bank of Ayudhya).

 A single withdrawal of 20.000 THB (~550 USD) can last you 2 weeks or more in Thailand.
-This paired with the high withdrawal fees is why you should withdraw the maximum every time (unless you have just a few days left in Thailand).
+This, paired with the high withdrawal fees, is why you should withdraw the maximum every time (unless you have just a few days left in Thailand).

 Withdrawal Fees

 Here comes the tricky part – avoiding those annoying ATM withdrawal fees.
-I’m not talking about the fees you get charged by your bank – those you can avoid by using a FinTech solution like Revolut, Curve, or Monese.
+I’m not talking about the fees you get charged by your bank – those you can avoid by using a FinTech solution like Revolut, Wise, Curve, or Monese.

-All ATMs in Thailand charge a withdrawal fee between 150 and 220 THB (4-6 USD).
+All ATMs in Thailand charge a withdrawal fee between 250 and 350 THB (8-11 USD).
 Ouch!

 Never accept automatic currency conversion if offered by the ATM.
 Always let your own bank do the exchange at a better rate.